Block Paving Driveway Guide

 Basket-weave Style

-Basket-weave is a style that is most commonly used and square-shaped driveways.
+Basket-weave is a style that is most commonly used on square-shaped driveways.
 This particular pattern is designed in such a way so that the bricks fit into the exact dimensions of the square.
 This eliminates the possibility of any bricks needing to be cut at the edges, making the overall laying process easier.

 Basket weave block paving